Seeing your senior dog sleep for long periods can be worrying, especially if this behavior is new or accompanied by other changes.

 Excessive sleep in older dogs may indicate underlying medical conditions or simply changes associated with aging.

-We outline the common causes of an old dog that just sleeps all day, what you can do at home, and when to seek veterinary help.
+We outline the reasons why an old dog may sleep all day, what you can do at home, and when to seek veterinary care.

 Monitoring your dog’s overall behavior, appetite, and activity level can help determine whether their sleep pattern is healthy or concerning.